timwilliate/engineering-blog/_posts/2015-07-10-cloudformation-template-generator.md

 ```
 The Resource companion objects always define an implicit [Spray-JSON](https://github.com/spray/spray-json) type class instance.

-So we lied about that its a perfect mapping to the JSON.
+OK so its not quite a perfect mapping to the JSON.
 In CloudFormation top level entities are held in a map with a user specified name as a key.
 In CFTG each Resource or Parameter has a "name" property that holds this label _inside_ each object so that it can be be more easily referenced from others.

 But we do try to map as closely to CloudFormation as possible.
 We have non-idiomatic Scala capital field names in Resources to match that CloudFormation standard.
 We use Scala's back-tick labels to preserve the CloudFormation ```AWS::EC2::Subnet``` style names for better search-ability and familiarity with raw CloudFormation.
 We also support Conditions on resource which result in conditional creation, including a "when" convenience function that you can also use through: